He korero whakarapopoto

 Crown entities include school boards, tertiary education institutions and many other public bodies as defined by the Crown Entities Act 2004.
 In 2010 there were 2,607 Crown entities, which spent $32 billion in 2009/10.

 70% of their revenue came from the government, but some had other sources of income.
-The Accident Compensation Corporation was part-funded by levies paid by workers, employers and vehicle owners, and the Earthquake Commission received levies on house insurance.
+The Accident Compensation Corporation was part-funded by levies paid by workers, employers and vehicle owners, while the Earthquake Commission received levies on house insurance.
 Television New Zealand sold advertising time and Housing New Zealand received rent from tenants.
 Tertiary institutions charged fees, and, alongside Crown research institutes, competed for research funds.

 Crown entities – and earlier government organisations which functioned the same way – were created to keep government ministers ‘at arm’s length’ from everyday decisions of the organisations.
-Some were created to combine groups to make them more efficient, to give an organisation a higher public profile or to split the policy and purchasing arms of an organisation from those providing services.
+Some were created to combine groups to make them more efficient, to give an organisation a higher public profile, or to split the policy and purchasing arms of an organisation from those providing services.

 Sometimes entities are recombined.
-For example, in 2000 the Special Education Service merged back into the Ministry of Education, where it had been until 1989.
+For example, in 2000 the Special Education Service merged back into the Ministry of Education, where it had been located until 1989.

 Most Crown entities were created by an act of Parliament, but some, such as Radio New Zealand and Television New Zealand, are registered companies.
 Some entities, such as the Securities Commission, are fully independent of government policy.
-Others, such as the Accident Compensation Commission, must adhere to all government policy.
+Others, such as the Accident Compensation Corporation, must adhere to all government policy.